 Have an Individual Investment Portfolio

 By the time you are out of college, you should be old enough to start and manage your own investment portfolio.
 This will also add to your level of experience.
-This is also not to mention the obvious fact that you want to have a certain comfort level when it comes to investing in stocks.
+If you can successfully do it for yourself then you can do it for others as well.

 Full Service Broker